-Processing of your passport application may take up to 3 weeks from the lodgement of a complete application and payment of the application fee.
+Current processing times are a minimum of 6 working weeks from the lodgement of a complete application and payment of applicable fees.

 The Australian Embassy in The Hague is not able to issue full validity passports with priority processing.
 This service is only possible in Australia.

 If you need a replacement passport and you have an urgent need to travel earlier than three weeks from the date of lodging your application you should inform the passport officer as soon as possible to request an emergency document.
 You can do so by calling the Embassy's Consular and Passport section during office hours.

 You should not book travel prior to confirming whether you will have the necessary passport or travel document.
 It is also your responsibility to check whether the document you are issued is acceptable for travel to your destination.

 Frequent Traveller Passport discontinued